wesGates/autodock/README.md

 # ros2_Create3
-Packages and custom code to control a Create3 mobile robot using ROS2 Humble on Ubuntu 22.04 LTS.
+A custom auto-docking procedure for a Create3 mobile robot using ROS2 Humble on Ubuntu 22.04 LTS.

 The goal of this project is to make my own auto-docking routine for the Create3 robot.
 The robot will undock, move to a random location, and then navigate and mount itself to the dock for charging without using the built-in docking function.